-Fourth, the proposed interstate merger transaction also does not raise issues with respect to the special community reinvestment compliance provisions of the Riegle-Neal Act.
-In determining whether to approve an application for an interstate merger transaction under section 1831u(a), the OCC must (1) comply with its responsibilities under section 804 of the federal Community Reinvestment Act ("CRA"), 12 U.S.C. § 2903, (2) take into account the CRA evaluations of any bank which would be an affiliate of the resulting bank, and (3) take into account the applicant banks' record of compliance with applicable state community reinvestment laws.
+Fourth, the proposed interstate merger transaction also does not raise issues with respect to the special community reinvestment compliance provisions of the Riegle-Neal Act. determining whether to approve an application for an interstate merger transaction under section 1831u(a), the OCC must (1) comply with its responsibilities under section 804 of the federal Community Reinvestment Act ("CRA"), 12 U.S.C. § 2903, (2) take into account the CRA evaluations of any bank which would be an affiliate of the resulting bank, and (3) take into account the applicant banks' record of compliance with applicable state community reinvestment laws.
 See 12 U.S.C. § 1831u(b)(3).
 However, this provision does not apply to mergers between affiliated banks since it applies only "for an interstate merger transaction in which the resulting bank would have a branch or bank affiliate immediately following the transaction in any State in which the bank submitting the application (as the acquiring bank) had no branch or bank affiliate immediately before the transaction."
 12 U.S.C. § 1831u(b)(3).
 See also H.R.
 Conf.
 Rep. No. 651, 103d Cong., 2d Sess.
 52 (1994).
-In this Merger Application, Wells (the bank submitting the application as the acquiring bank) has a bank affiliate in Colorado before the transaction (i.e., Wells-Colorado), and also is not otherwise obtaining a branch or bank affiliate in any state in which it did not have a branch or bank affiliate before.
+In this Merger Application, Moorhead Bank (the bank submitting the application as the acquiring bank) has a bank affiliate in North Dakota before the transaction (i.e., Lisbon Bank), and is also not otherwise obtaining a branch or bank affiliate in any state in which it did not have a branch or bank affiliate before.
 Thus, this Riegle-Neal Act provision is not applicable to the Merger Application.
 However, the Community Reinvestment Act itself is applicable, as discussed below, see Part III-B.

 Fifth, the proposal satisfies the adequacy of capital and management skills requirements in the Riegle-Neal Act.
 The OCC may approve an application for an interstate merger transaction under section 1831u(a) only if each bank involved in the transaction is adequately capitalized as of the date the application is filed and the resulting bank will continue to be adequately capitalized and adequately managed upon consummation of the transaction.
 See 12 U.S.C. § 1831u(b)(4).
-As of the date the application was filed, both Wells and Wells-Colorado satisfied certificate comports with the filing requirements permitted in section 1831u(b)(1), its requirements apply to national banks.
-However, the name requirement and the authority to withhold the certificate in general (which is tantamount to an approval requirement) may go beyond the filing requirements permitted by the Riegle-Neal Act for the reasons discussed in note 3.
-We need not address this further here since Wells provided its name to the banking board and has been issued the state certificate.
-See Certificate, dated April 17, 1997.
-In addition, the filing requirements of section 1831u(b)(1) apply only with respect to the host states that will become host states as a result of the merger transaction under review in the application, not the host states in which the acquiring bank already operates branches.
-See Decision on the Application to Merge First Interstate Bank of Washington, N.A., into Wells Fargo Bank, N.A.
-(OCC Corporate Decision No. 96-30, June 6, 1996) (page 8, note 9).
-Thus, for this merger transaction, Wells must comply with the filing requirements of section 1831u(b)(1) for Colorado, not for California, Washington, Oregon, Idaho, and the other states in which it already operates branches.

-all regulatory and supervisory requirements relating to adequate capitalization.
+As of the date the application was filed, both Lisbon Bank and Moorhead Bank satisfied all regulatory and supervisory requirements relating to adequate capitalization.
 Currently, each bank is at least satisfactorily managed.
-The OCC has also determined that, following the merger, Wells will continue to exceed the standards for an adequately capitalized and adequately managed bank.
+The OCC has also determined that, following the merger, Moorhead Bank will continue to exceed the standards for an adequately capitalized and adequately managed bank.
 The requirements of 12 U.S.C. § 1831u(b)(4) are therefore satisfied.

-Accordingly, the proposed interstate merger transaction between Wells and Wells-Colorado is legally permissible under section 1831u.
+Accordingly, the proposed interstate merger transaction between Lisbon Bank and Moorhead Bank is legally permissible under section 1831u.

-B. Following the Merger, the Resulting Bank may Retain Wells' and Wells-Colorado's Existing Main Offices and Branches under 12 U.S.C. §§ 36(d) & 1831u(d)(1).
+B. Following the Merger, the Resulting Bank May Retain Moorhead Bank's and Lisbon Bank's Existing Main Offices and Branches under 12 U.S.C. §§ 36(d) & 1831u(d)(1).

-The Applicants have requested that upon the completion of the merger, Wells (as the resulting bank in the merger) be permitted to retain and continue to operate its existing main office in San Francisco as the main office of the resulting bank and to retain and continue to operate as branches (1) its own existing branches and (2) the main office and branches of Wells-Colorado in Colorado.
+The Applicants have requested that, upon the completion of the merger, Moorhead Bank (as the resulting bank in the merger) be permitted to retain and continue to operate its existing main office in Moorhead, Minnesota, as the main office of the resulting bank, and to retain and operate as branches (1) its own branch and (2) the main office and branches of Lisbon Bank in

+North Dakota.
 In an interstate merger transaction under section 1831u, the resulting bank's retention and continued operation of the offices of the merging banks is expressly provided for: